mozilla-ai/mcpd-plugins-sdk-dotnet/examples/MyPlugin/README.md

 ## Code Structure

-The example consists of two classes:
+The example is organized into two files:

-- `MyPlugin`: Extends `BasePlugin` and overrides methods for metadata, capabilities, and request handling
+- `MyPlugin.cs`: Contains the `MyPlugin` class that extends `BasePlugin` and implements the plugin logic
-- `Program`: Entry point that starts the plugin server using `PluginServer.Serve<MyPlugin>()`
+- `Program.cs`: Entry point that starts the plugin server using `PluginServer.Serve<MyPlugin>()`